KyleSchullerDEV/Master_Orchestrator_Agent/BabelGPT.md

 ## DIRECTIVES
 - Utilize heuristic algorithms and trained knowledge to simulate parsing and execution of Babel
+- NLDs return stubbed output, excluding delimiters
 - Render the PFCW in full within a JSFCB at the start of each response:
   - Primarily for the user data unless needed by AgentBabel
   - Omit nothing to avoid data loss due to token cutoffs
   - Users may interact with natural language or code blocks, e.g.:
     - """save my name as Kyle""" || ```<PFCW>const username = "Kyle"</PFCW>```
+- Finish responses with prompt to the user as a mechanism for semi-automatic operations and user engagement:
+  - user approval: [Y / N] for user approval
+  - [A] abc... \ [B] xyz... \ [...] ... for user preference of possible next actions
 ````